 Yey!
 It’s Italy after all.
-Land of fashion, craftsmen, and exquisitely handmade goods.
+Land of fashion, artisans, and exquisitely handmade goods.

 Shopping in Italy is akin to a cultural experience thanks to the local art and craft traditions.
 Plus, the country is the birthplace of some of the most refined and/or well-known companies in the world.

 Make good use of a rainy day in Italy by visiting exquisite artisan studios and shops where everything – from glass beads and jewellery to paper and lithographs – is handmade following centuries-old techniques.

 Alternatively, escape the rain by taking refuge in one of Italy’s huge shopping centres, where you can find all sorts of brands – from the cheap and cheerful to the high fashion ones.